Screening of Ranunculus sceleratus for enzyme inhibition, antibacterial and antioxidant activities

 DPPH is a stable free radical and accepts an electron or hydrogen radical to become a stable diamagnetic molecule reduction of DPPH radical was observed by the decrease in absorbance at 517 nm where as colour changes from purple to yellow.
 The various fractions of R. sceleratus significantly reduced DPPH radicals.

 It was found (Table V) that activity increases by increasing the concentration of the fractions in the assay.
 The various concentrations of ethyl acetate soluble fraction exhibited highest percent of inhibition of DPPH radical as compared to other fractions.
 It showed 80.9 ± 1.2% inhibition of DPPH radical at a concentration of 30 µg/mL.
 The various concentrations of the fractions which showed percent inhibition greater than 50% were found to be significant (p<0.05) when compared with negative control i.e. blank.
 IC50 value is defined as the concentration of substrate that causes 50% loss of the DPPH activity and was calculated by linear regression mentioned of plots of the percentage of antiradical activity against the concentration of the tested compounds.
 IC50 is a measure of the effectiveness of a compound in inhibiting biological or biochemical function.
 This quantitative measure indicates how much of a particular drug or other substance (inhibitor) is needed to inhibit a given biological process.
 A lower value would reflect greater antioxidant activity of the fraction (Ebrahimzadeh et al., 2008).
 The IC50 values of the studied fractions were calculated (Table IV).
-Ethyl acetate soluble fraction exhibited lowest IC50 value i.e. 44.1 ± 0.8 µg/mL as compared to other studied frac-tions, relative to ascorbic acid, a standard reference anti-oxidant, having IC50 value 58.9 ± 1.8.
+Ethyl acetate soluble fraction exhibited lowest IC50 value i.e. 44.1 ± 0.8 µg/mL as compared to other studied fractions, relative to ascorbic acid, a standard reference anti-oxidant, having IC50 value 58.9 ± 1.8.
 Chloroform fraction also showed good IC50 value (47.0 ± 1.0 µg/mL), while n-butanol soluble fraction showed moderate value (85.0 ± 0.6 µg/mL).
 Very poor IC50 values were found for n-hexane soluble fraction and remaining aqueous fraction.

 The inhibition of lipid peroxidation by antioxidants may be due to their free radical-scavenging activities (Huda-Faujan et al., 2009).
 The FTC assay measures the amount of peroxide value in the beginning of the lipid peroxidation, where ferric ion was formed upon reaction of peroxide with ferrous chloride.
 The ferric ion will then unite with ammonium thiocyanate producing ferric thiocyanate, a red-colored substance.
 The darker the color, the higher will be the absorbance.
 The inhibition of lipid peroxidation was checked for all the fractions.
-The results (Table IV) showed that ethyl acetate soluble fraction showed highest percent inhibition of lipid peroxidation i.e. 53.7 ± 1.6%. n-butanol fraction also exhibited good value (48.0 ± 1.5%) while n-hexane soluble fraction (11.0 ± 0.1%), chloroform soluble fraction (21.6 ± 0.9%) and remaining aqueous fraction (18.2 ± 0.5%) didn’t show good results.
+The results (Table IV) showed that ethyl acetate soluble fraction showed highest percent inhibition of lipid peroxidation i.e. 53.7 ± 1.6%. n-butanol fraction also exhibited good value (48.0 ± 1.5%) while n-hexane soluble fraction (11.0 ± 0.1%), chloroform soluble fraction (21.6 ± 0.9%) and remaining aqueous fraction (18.2 ± 0.5%) did not show good results.
 The results were compared with BHT having percent inhibition 62.5 ± 1.1%.

 The total antioxidant activity of the studied fractions was measured spectrophotometrically by phosphomolybdenum method, which is based on the reduction of Mo (VI) to Mo (V) by the sample analyte and the subsequent formation of phosphate/Mo (V) compounds with a maximum absorption at 695 nm (Shahid et al., 2013).
 From results (Table IV), it was observed that ethyl acetate soluble fraction showed highest total antioxidant activity i.e. 1.0 ± 0.0 as compared to other fractions. n-Butanol fraction also showed good total antioxidant activity (1.0 ± 0.0).
-Chloroform soluble fraction showed moderate activity (0.8 ± 0.0) while n-hexane soluble fraction (0.6 ± 0.1) and remaining aqueous fraction (0.6 ± 0.0) didn’t show good activity.
+Chloroform soluble fraction showed moderate activity (0.8 ± 0.0) while n-hexane soluble fraction (0.6 ± 0.1) and remaining aqueous fraction (0.6 ± 0.0) did not show good activity.
 The results were compared with butylated hydroxyltoluene (BHT), a reference standard whose total antioxidant activity was found to be 0.8 ± 1.2.

 Phenolic compounds and flavonoids have been reported to be associated with antioxidative action in biological systems, acting as scavengers of singlet oxygen and free radicals (Valentao et al., 2002).
 Table IV shows the phenolic concentration in the different fractions, expressed as milligram of gallic acid equivalents (GAEs) per gram of fraction.
 Among these five fractions ethyl acetate soluble fraction possessed the highest amount of total phenolics compounds i.e. 97.1 ± 1.0 GAE /mg/g) followed by the n-butanol soluble fraction (79.6 ± 1.0 GAE/mg/g), chloroform soluble fraction (73.3 ± 1.0 GAE mg/g), remaining aqueous fraction (64.6 ± 0.5 GAE/mg/g), n-hexane soluble fraction exhibited the lowest total phenolic content (23.5 ± 1.5 GAE/mg/g) respectively.